Rankings of universities in South Africa

 Rankings of universities in South Africa are used to influence how students, parents, policymakers, employers, the wider public and other stakeholders think about higher education.
 These local league tables are based on international university rankings since there are no South African rankings yet.
 This absence might be attributed to international criticism of college and university rankings.

 Its generally agreed that rankings apply questionable criteria and an opaque methodology.
 The Council for Higher Education (CHE) has recently taken a critical perspective on university rankings, publishing an opinion that argues that rankings are both neocolonial and neoliberal.
 According to the author, more than 47 publishing companies have used “inappropriate indicators …as a proxy for offering a quality education”.

 Higher Education is being re-shaped by private for-profit companies and are part of a billion-dollar profit center for the companies owning them.
 Ranking companies prey on universities and governments in the global south, and their anxieties to be seen as a “world class” university.
 This has led to number of gaming behaviors in the sector.

 This is a global problem, and it seems that Higher Education priorities are misplaced, with marketing and communications officials focused on branding their institutions, looking appealing to prospective students, by referring repeatedly to rankings, instead of focusing on the needs of actual students.
 Since 2013, Rhodes University has held this critical position about rankings Rhodes position was given credence by Wits University, when Wits recently re-published an article in “The Conversation” entitled “ University rankings are unscientific and bad for education: experts point out the flaws”.

 This stance is increasingly supported by notable institutions beyond North America, such as the University of Zurich, Utrecht University, and some of the Indian Institutes of Technology.
 Recently Nature concurred with this opinion that rankings are methodologically problematic.

 Notwithstanding the above information, the numerous international university rankings do seem to agree that South Africa's university system is the strongest on the continent: it is home to 8 of the top 10 highest ranked African universities.

-The top five universities in the country are Stellenbosch University, University of Pretoria, University of the Witwatersrand, University of Cape Town, and University of Johannesburg.
-The University of Cape Town is currently the highest ranked university in Africa, although the University of the Witswatersrand is generally regarded as being in a firm second place, having exceeded or tied with the University of Cape Town in major rankings in recent years.
-In recent years the University of Stellenbosch has created contest for the second place.
+The University of Cape Town has for numerous years been the highest ranked university in Africa, and has a highly-regarded academic reputation, and significant contribution to global research.
+The top five universities in South Africa are, in order of the 2027 QS World University Rankings, the University of Cape Town, University of Johannesburg, Stellenbosch University, University of the Witwatersrand, and University of Pretoria.